IbraheemAlz/langgraph/README.md

 # Multi-Agent AI Hiring System

-A two-agent architecture designed to improve fairness in AI-driven hiring decisions using LangGraph.
-The system separates decision-making from bias evaluation, creating a self-auditing recruitment pipeline.
+A sophisticated two-agent architecture designed to improve fairness in AI-driven hiring decisions using LangGraph.
+The system features a Job Matching Agent that makes hiring decisions and a Bias Classification Agent that audits those decisions, creating a self-correcting recruitment pipeline with automatic bias detection and re-evaluation capabilities.

 ## 📋 Table of Contents